 What's the meaning of the phrase 'Fair play'?

-Properly conducted conditions for a game, giving all participants an equal chance.
-Also used more widely to mean fairness and justice in contexts other than games.
+'Fair play' is the properly conducted conditions for a game, giving all participants an equal chance.
+The expression is also used more widely to mean fairness and justice in contexts other than games.

 What's the origin of the phrase 'Fair play'?